-Traditionally, the founders of a company aim to grow the number of customers and, explore new markets.
+The founders of a company aim to grow the number of customers and explore new markets.

-The focus in this growth strategy affects balancing the books in an adverse way.
-In other words, the financial bottom line of a company is less important than the top line during the period of growth.
+The financial bottom line of a company is less important than the top line during the period of growth.

 A user could purchase stickers from the WhatsApp app for use in chats.
-Stickers are drawn versions of the emoticons available in the keyboard.
+Stickers are the versions of the emoticons available on the keyboard.
 WhatsApp had ads in the application for earning money.

-The advertisers saw potential in publishing their ads on a platform which had more than 500 million users.
+The advertisers saw potential in publishing their ads on a platform that had more than 500 million users.

 The visibility of the app in different areas across the world was an essential reason behind advertisers paying WhatsApp Inc. to display their ads.

 An investor, potential or existing, look at different metrics before investing in a company.
-The key performance indicators (KPI) of a new company emphasize the ability of the service or product in acquiring new customers, retain existing customers and gain entry into more unique markets.
+The key performance indicators (KPI) of a new company emphasize the ability of the service or product to acquire new customers, retain existing customers, and gain entry into more unique markets.

-With all these parameters in mind, Facebook Inc. made a decision of acquiring WhatsApp messenger services in February 2014.
+With all these parameters in mind, Facebook Inc. made a decision to acquire WhatsApp messenger services in February 2014.